Tractors

 Puddling is the most important tillage practice done in paddy fields in which soil is ploughed by a puddler in standing water of 5-10 cm depth after the initial ploughing to churn and soften the soil to prepare a soft seedbed for the cultivation of rice.

-Why Puddling is important in Rice Farming?
+Why is Puddling Important in Rice Farming?

-Rice crops require a good puddle field with adequate water, ideal temperature and good sunlight.
+Rice crops require a good puddle field with adequate water, ideal temperature, and good sunlight.
 Puddling in rice is an essential practice due to the following reasons:

 • It naturally levels the land, making the soil softer.

 • Puddling significantly enhances the efficiency and fertility of the soil, leading to improved crop yield.
-It prevents the percolation losses of water.
+It prevents the percolation of water.

-• Puddling helps in better weed control due to a lack of oxygen.
+• Puddling helps in better weed control due to lack of oxygen.
 It buries the weed seeds into the soil, which improves nutrient availability.

 So, puddling is essential to get high-quality and better-growing rice crops.